-You might try to find an unbiased party as a resource of choice.
+You might try to find an unbiased party to be your resource of choice.
 However, you might be disappointed when you find that even the largest watch publications highlight their favorite auction houses and timepieces they sell.
-So never blindly guy with one recommendation, but rather always do your homework, including reaching out to the community and reading comments, researching in books and online, and doing everything you can to see the piece in person.
-As an example, Hodinkee’s Bring a Loupe (BAL) can be a fine place to start a search, but always take a closer look.
+Hodinkee’s Bring a Loupe (BAL) can be a fine place to start a search, but always take a closer look.

 Even well-known dealers are involved in lawsuits around bad watches, and sadly it isn’t uncommon that dealers intentionally do not share information for prospective buyers.
 And for all those that have been sued, many more should be: there are dealers that scrap old cases and reuse serial numbers for new cases, swap parts, relume and repaint dials…and either not disclose what has happened to the watch, or simply lie about its background.
 If you want to do those things it’s your right, but if you do and don’t disclose it = not OK!

 Many say “buy the seller.”
 Unforunately this is what many did who in the end wound up getting taken by a well-known and respected dealer selling fake Rolexes.

 While you might expect that all information is disclosed to buyers, think again.
 Even with all the pictures in hand, if can take a practiced eye to spot issues with watches that are described as “incredibly well-preserved”.
 ALWAYS get a condition report, but even then know it may not include all details.